Ephesians 5

 22Wives, submit yourselves unto your own husbands, as unto the Lord.
 23For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.

 Paul opens the marriage passage by grounding wives' submission in their relationship to God - "as unto the Lord."
-The submission is not ultimately to a man, but to God.
-And the model for any authority is Christ.
+The submission is to God, and the model for any authority is Christ.

 When Paul calls the husband "head of the wife," he immediately clarifies what he means by comparing it to Christ and the church.
 Christ's headship is characterized by complete self-giving.
 He is the "saviour of the body."
 A head that does not save its body is not a head; it is a tyrant.